Christianity in Kerala: Denominations

 The 2011 Indian census found a total of 6,411,269 Christians in Kerala, with their various denominations as stated: Saint Thomas Christians (including multiple Catholic, Oriental Orthodox and Protestant bodies) constituted 70.73% of the Christians of Kerala, followed by Latin Catholics at 13.3%, Pentecostals at 4.3%, CSI at 4.5%, Dalit Christians at 2.6% and other Protestant groups (such as Lutheran, Calvinist and other charismatic churches) at 5.9%.

 The Saint Thomas Christians (Nasrani) of Kerala primarily belong to churches which use the East Syriac Rite (Syro-Malabar Catholic Church and Chaldean Syrian Church) and West Syriac Rite (Malankara Jacobite Syrian Christian Church, Malankara Orthodox Syrian Church, Mar Thoma Syrian Church, St. Thomas Evangelical Church of India, Syro-Malankara Catholic Church and the Malabar Independent Syrian Church).
 The Church of South India belongs to the Anglican Communion and Saint Thomas Anglicans are theologically and liturgically similar to Anglicans elsewhere.
 Pentecostal Saint Thomas Christians, like other Pentecostals, are riteless (nonliturgical).
 As of 2005, Saint Thomas Christians composed 12.5% of the total population of Kerala.

-Martha Mariam Malankara Suriani Catholica Simhasanapalli, Pattom, Trivandrum, founded in 1950.
+Martha Mariam Malankara Catholic Syrian Cathedral, Pattom, Trivandrum, founded in 1950.

 The Mar Thoma Syrian Church and St. Thomas Evangelical Church of India are Oriental Protestant churches.
 The Salvation Army also maintains a presence in Kerala.